Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 ```
 At this moment, it only takes a recipient, who is a receiver of tokens.

 First, we need to find the target price and tick, as well as calculate the token amounts.
-Again, we'll simply hard code the values we calculated earlier to keep things as simple as possible:
+Again, we'll simply hard-code the values we calculated earlier to keep things as simple as possible:
 ```solidity
 ...
 int24 nextTick = 85184;